WARMNFUZZY/prism-slack/README.md

 </div>

 > [!IMPORTANT]
-> As this readme continues to grow, full docs will be migrated to a designated location that will be provided in the near future.
+> Full Documentation can be found here: https://coda.io/@wf-jkesig/warmn-fuzzy-slack-plugin

 > [!WARNING]
 > This plugin is going to be getting reorganized for modularity.
-It is getting too big to only be primarily 2 files.
-Major updates are planned.
+Originally this was suited to just the few files that can be found in most Prism plugins, but its getting harder to manage this way.

 ## Table of Contents